Frequently asked questions

 At this moment, the full list of Capbase perks include:

-Deel - 30% off SaaS fees for the first year when using Deel for payroll & compliance
+For payroll: 30% off SaaS fees for the first year when using Deel for payroll & compliance

-Vouch - up to 25% discount on business insurance for your startup with Vouch
+For insurance: Save up to 25% on business insurance for your startup with Vouch

 For bookkeeping: Capbase companies get $200 off Pilot first year of sign up

 Yes, the Delaware incorporation filing fee is included with your Capbase subscription.

 Other options help you to incorporate your company and generate some legal documentation.
 Capbase can do all of those things as well, but is not a silo for contracts or cap table data.
 We automatically update your cap table and populate your document room whenever you sign a contract or raise money, thus eliminating the error-prone manual data entry.

 Other cap table vendors represent the old and error-prone way of cap table management, where you have to manually enter data from contracts to generate a visualization of cap table.
 By contrast, Capbase automatically updates your document room and cap table in real-time and instead of siloing your data we use it to build API integrations to save founder time and money.